peteash10/art.peteashton.com/_posts/2018-09-09-Dead-Shrines.md

 I was heavily involved in designing the Dead Shrine for Stirchley Park and ran two events in the subsequent programme, a [camera obscura making workshop](https://www.instagram.com/p/Byfe0_sl0-y/) and a talk on the history of the camera obscura and why it might be relevant today.

 The following images document the design, build and events I took part in.
 [The Kickstarter video](https://www.kickstarter.com/projects/stirchleyshrine/the-dead-shrines-project-stirchley-park?ref=user_menu) shows my working with Jonny and Dale before the build began.
-A documentary film by Hipkiss and Graney will be released soon.
+A documentary film by Hipkiss and Graney will be released soon, at which point I'll try to write in more detail about what we did and how.
+And maybe why.

 ![](http://art.peteashton.com/assets/images/deadshines00001.jpg)
 Sketch by Jonny Graney of how the camera obscura works.